King Crimson: 1999–2003: The Double Duo, The ConstruKction of Light and The Power to Believe

 King Crimson toured to support both albums, including double bill shows with Tool.
 The tour was documented on the live album Heavy ConstruKction in 2000 and the Heaven & Earth (1997–2008) box set in 2019.
 Led Zeppelin bassist John Paul Jones and his band supported Crimson on some live shows.

-On 9 November 2001, King Crimson released a limited edition live EP called Level Five, featuring three new pieces: "Dangerous Curves", "Level Five" and "Virtuous Circle", plus versions of "The Construkction of Light" and ProjeKct's "The Deception of the Thrush", followed by an unlisted track called "ProjeKct 12th and X" after one minute of silence.
+On 9 November 2001, King Crimson released a limited edition live EP called Level Five, featuring three new pieces: "Dangerous Curves", "Level Five" and "Virtuous Circle", plus versions of "The ConstruKction of Light" and ProjeKct's "The Deception of the Thrush", followed by an unlisted track called "ProjeKct 12th and X" after one minute of silence.
 A second EP followed in October 2002, Happy with What You Have to Be Happy With.
 This featured eleven tracks (including a live version of "Larks' Tongues in Aspic, Part IV").
 Half of the tracks were processed vocal snippets by Belew, and the songs themselves varied between Soundscapes, gamelan, heavy metal and blues.

-The double duo lineup released King Crimson's thirteenth album, The Power to Believe, in March 2003.
+The double duo line-up released King Crimson's thirteenth album, The Power to Believe, in March 2003.
 Fripp described it as "the culmination of three years of Crimsonising".
-The album incorporated, reworked and retitled versions of "Deception of the Thrush" ("The Power to Believe III"); tracks from their previous two EPs; and an extract from a Fripp Soundscape with added instrumentation and vocals.
+The album incorporated, reworked and retitled versions of "Deception of the Thrush" ("The Power to Believe III"), tracks from their previous two EPs, and an extract from a Fripp Soundscape with added instrumentation and vocals, alongside "Level Five" (the final installment of the "Larks' Tongues in Aspic" suite).
 The Power to Believe reached No. 162 in the UK and No. 150 in the US.
 King Crimson toured in 2003 to support the album; recordings from it were used for the live album EleKtrik: Live in Japan.
 2003 also saw the release of the DVD Eyes Wide Open, a compilation of the band's shows Live at the Shepherds Bush Empire (London, 3 July 2000) and Live in Japan (Tokyo, 16 April 2003).

 In November 2003, Gunn left the group to pursue solo projects and was replaced by Levin.
 The band reconvened in early 2004 for rehearsals, but nothing developed from these sessions; they then went on another hiatus.
 At this point, Fripp was publicly reassessing his desire to work within the music industry, often citing the unsympathetic aspects of the life of a touring musician, such as "the illusion of intimacy with celebrities".
+Two retrospective box sets, The 21st Century Guide to King Crimson Volume One 1969–1974 and The 21st Century Guide to King Crimson Volume Two 1981–2003, were issued in 2004 and 2005 respectively.

 On 21 September 2006, former King Crimson member Boz Burrell died of a heart attack, followed by another former member, Ian Wallace, who died of esophageal cancer on 22 February 2007.